LamininSolutions/mfsql-connector/source/getting-started/index.rst

 The preparation of the environment before first installation is also highlighted in this section.

-Consult the `introduction`_ before commencing with the installation.
+Consult the `requirements`_ before commencing with the installation.

 Deployment server model
 -----------------------